 - Death of an immediate family member, as defined by FIU’s Bereavement Leave policy.

 - Acute illness of a faculty or staff member, or of an immediate family member. (i.e., unexpected, sudden and temporary – not chronic like diabetes or hypertension) as defined by FIU’s Bereavement Leave policy.

 - Critical injury (i.e., automobile accident, unforeseeable surgical complications).

 - Fire in primary residence of a faculty or staff member.

 To get involved and make a difference, please consider donating to the University Hardship Fund

 ELIGIBILITY – all of the following are required for consideration:

-- Full-time benefits-earning faculty or staff who has worked at FIU for at least one year.
+- Full-time benefits-earning faculty (9 month or 12 month) or staff who has worked at FIU for at least one year.